juanpoch/PortSwigger_Academy/Authentication/Other_authentication_mecanisms/Password_reset_poisoning_via_middleware.md

 ## Attempt to replicate the process for the user `carlos`.
 Send the main requests of the process to the repeater.

-We can see that the server constructs the "reset link" using the `Host` header value, for example, "https://0a2f00ae043060bb82564d82004c006e.web-security-academy.net/".
+We can see that the server constructs the "reset link" using the `Origin` header value, for example, "https://0a2f00ae043060bb82564d82004c006e.web-security-academy.net/".
 We can attempt to trick the server by injecting the `X-Forwarded-Host` header.
-If the server prioritizes the `X-Forwarded-Host` header over the `Host` header, it would use the malicious value provided in the `X-Forwarded-Host` header to construct the reset link.
+If the server prioritizes the `X-Forwarded-Host` header over the `Origin` header, it would use the malicious value provided in the `X-Forwarded-Host` header to construct the reset link.

 By injecting the X-Forwarded-Host header, we can manipulate the value the server uses to construct the reset link.
 For instance, if we send the following request:
 ![image](https://github.com/user-attachments/assets/72260c58-93a4-42de-bf45-b49dee829e60)